Deploy your application to Divio#

 set up the local development environment

-The first step is to create a project on the Divio Control Panel, with your application repository.
+The first step is to create an application on the Divio Control Panel, with your application repository.
 There are two ways of doing this:

-New project, in which you will push your local Git code to Divio’s Git server
+New application, in which you will push your local Git code to Divio’s Git server

-In the Divio Control Panel, add a New project.
+In the Divio Control Panel, add a New application.
 Select the Build your own option.

-In the Divio Control Panel, add a New project from Git repository.
+In the Divio Control Panel, Import an application.
 Once you have supplied the Git repository URL, you will need to use the public key provided to create a Deploy Key on the repository.

 You should also add a webhook, so that when new commits are pushed to the repository, it will send a signal to update the Divio Control Panel.

 Some limitations apply to the current version of this functionality.
-In order to import a repository, at the time of import:
+At the time of import:

 you will need to enable write access on the repository’s deploy key

-Once imported, you can remove the write access and can delete the
+Once imported, you can remove the write access.

-Connect your local application to the cloud project¶
+Connect your local application to the cloud application#

-Connecting a local application to a Divio project on the cloud allows you to interact with and manage the cloud project from your command-line.
+Connecting a local application to a Divio application on the cloud allows you to interact with and manage the cloud application from your command-line.

-The cloud project has a slug, based on the name you gave it when you created it.
+The cloud application has a slug, based on the name you gave it when you created it.
 Run: